 - Let the pump run all night (at least six to eight hours).

 - Test the water in the morning to ensure proper chlorine levels.

 - Don’t use the pool until free chlorine levels to drop to between 1 and 3 ppm.

 - We recommend wearing rubber gloves, closed shoes, and proper eye protection when using pool chemicals.

+Clean Living Pool and Spa can help.
 Taking care of your pool water is imperative to maintain good health and a safe environment for summertime fun.
 For more information, talk with a local pool expert.